 It's a pleasant drive northward with fields and glimpses of water at every turn.
 Travelers will see plenty of road signs pointing the way.
 The route is well-marked.

 The Land of Anne

 Cavendish Beach is a stone's throw from Green Gables House, allowing visitors to view the landscape that inspired the Anne books.
 Located on the North Shore of Prince Edward Island, Cavendish beach fronts the Gulf of St. Lawrence and is in Prince Edward Island National Park.
 It extends 8 km from New London Bay in the west to the red sandstone cliffs in Cavendish East.
 Expect to see the Lake of Shining Waters, sand dunes, and sand that stretches for miles.

 Naturally, the shore was part of my life from my earliest consciousness.
 I learned to know it and love it in every mood.— L.M.
 Montgomery

 Enchantment Awaits, Steps Away From Green Gables...Click thumbnail to view full-size

 Red Cliffs border the Shore Drive, where Marilla and Anne drove in the buggy to see Mrs. Spencer

 Treasury Recreates Anne's World

-Reading this book is like stepping through an invisible doorway and into Anne's world.
-With wallpaper of the period trimming the pages, and offerings and activities, as mentioned below, this treasury lovingly recreates Anne's life at Green Gables in this special commemorative volume.
+I enjoyed reading this book and found it was like stepping through an invisible doorway and into Anne's world.
+With wallpaper of the period trimming the pages, and offerings and activities, as mentioned below, this treasury has lovingly recreated Anne's life at Green Gables in what is truly a special commemorative volume.